-Under the Fixed Bridge Alternative, listed species would be impacted as a result of construction work within both aquatic and terrestrial habitats.
 As discussed in Section 4.9 - Wetlands, the area of permanently disturbed channel bottom has been estimated to be 0.29 ac, which includes both new structures and new dredging.
 Approximately 0.11 ac of this is due to dredging, while 0.18 ac would be permanently lost habitat.
 Based on a conservative temporary impact envelope, described in Section 4.9, it is estimated approximately 7.0 ac of channel bottom may be temporarily impacted during construction.
 Based on coordination with the regulatory agencies, the proposed in-water work window is from November 15th to March 15th.
 This time-of-year restriction on in-water work would reduce the potential exposure to listed aquatic species by conducting work when they are likely absent from the Study Area.
-Construction of the entire project is anticipated to take about 36 months, with the in-water expected to primarily take place during the first winter work window and the third winter work window.
+Construction of the entire project is anticipated to take about 36 months, with the in-water expected to primarily take place during the first winter work window.

 Although the dredging of sediment to widen the existing channel would cause a temporary loss of benthic habitat, as well as minor impacts from suspended sediment during in-water work, the listed aquatic species identified by NOAA would not be adversely impacted since they are unlikely to occur within the Study Area and are generally transient in nature if they do occur.
-As noted above, an underwater noise analysis was conducted as part of the NOAA Programmatic BA to address potential adverse impacts to the listed aquatic species which may occur in the Study Area.
+As noted above, an underwater noise analysis was conducted as part of the NOAA Programmatic Biological Assessment (BA) to address potential adverse impacts to the listed aquatic species which may occur in the Study Area.
 The analysis determined some types of construction equipment had the capacity to produce high underwater noise levels - primarily pile driving activities.
 It was determined sound pressure would be attenuated as it travelled through the water column, and partially by cofferdams, with potential adverse impacts (e.g., undesirable behavioral responses) extending out to 389 feet along the trajectory from the cofferdam (for Atlantic and shortnose sturgeon).
 At 800 feet wide, the full channel width should allow listed aquatic species to minimize or avoid their exposure to underwater construction noise.
-NOAA concurred with FHWA/DOT's determination that the action is not likely to adversely affect listed aquatic species or critical habitat.
+NOAA concurred with FHWA/DDT's determination that the action is not likely to adversely affect listed aquatic species or critical habitat.